j-webtek/LLM-Learning/README.md

 - [NSA, FBI, and CISA Release Cybersecurity Information Sheet on Deepfake Threats](https://www.cisa.gov/news-events/alerts/2023/09/12/nsa-fbi-and-cisa-release-cybersecurity-information-sheet-deepfake-threats): The NSA, FBI, and CISA have released a Cybersecurity Information Sheet on the rising threat of synthetic media, including deepfakes, highlighting their growing impact on sectors like the NSS, DoD, and national infrastructure.
 The agencies emphasize the importance of reviewing their recommended steps and best practices to address deepfake threats effectively.

 #### AI Technologies and Capabilities
+- [Picking a vector database: a comparison and guide for 2023](https://benchmark.vectorview.ai/vectordbs.html): The landscape of vector databases in 2023 is diverse, with each offering unique features catering to different needs.
+While Milvus stands out in performance and community strength, Pinecone shines in developer experience and hosting; the ideal choice varies based on project specifics, budget, and preferences, with the author leaning towards Pinecone and Milvus for their performance and flexibility.
 - [Graph-mining](https://github.com/google/graph-mining): Google's tools for tasks with inherent graph structures, used in products like Search, YouTube, and Maps.
 - [OnnxStream](https://github.com/vitoplantamura/OnnxStream/tree/846da873570a737b49154e8f835704264864b0fe): A specialized inference library designed to minimize memory consumption.
 - [Released L2E OS v0.1 "Temple DOS" .
 A new OS on the block!
 The first OS that boots to AI!](https://twitter.com/VulcanIgnis/status/1708851772435968017): A new operating system that boots directly to an AI interface.